 Can I use water to clean polyurethane surfaces?

 Yes, water can clean polyurethane surfaces, but it is essential to use it sparingly.
-Excessive water can damage the surface, causing it to warp or peel.
+Excessive moisture can damage the surface, causing it to warp or peel.
 Instead, use a mild detergent mixed with a small amount of water to clean your polyurethane surfaces.

 Can I use mineral spirits to clean polyurethane surfaces?